joopringelberg/language-perspectives-arc/README.md

 This is the README for the language extension "perspectives-arc" in atom.
 To benefit from syntax coloring in vscode while editing a perspectives model (written in the ARC language), you need to add two extensions to your atom environment:

 * a language extension for the Perspectives ARC language (provided in this repo);
-* a theme that complements the language extension (see the repo [theme-perspectives-arc](https://github.com/joopringelberg/theme-perspectives-arc.git); the theme extension may be downloaded there).
+* a theme that complements the language extension.
+Base16 compatible themes may be used.

 The code in this package follows the language extension as developed for vscode.
 Please refer to that repo for more information on implementation choices.